-- Funding responsibility-The CMC director and the administrator(s) responsible for budgeting the unit to which the CMC administratively reports should jointly plan the CMC budget. - Funding level-The CMC budget should be adequate to ensure compliance with state department of education and other accrediting bodies' standards, college/department of education program needs, as well as particular guidelines in this document in the areas of collection, facilities, services, and personnel. - Funding source-The CMC budget should be funded as part of the unit under which the CMC is administered.
+- Funding responsibility-The CMC director and the administrator(s) responsible for budgeting the unit to which the CMC administratively reports should jointly plan the CMC budget. - Funding level-The CMC budget should be adequate to ensure compliance with the state department of education and other accrediting bodies' standards, college/department of education program needs, as well as particular guidelines in this document in the areas of collection, facilities, services, and personnel.
+It should be reflective of the college of education or department of education enrollment. - Funding source-The CMC budget should be funded as part of the unit under which the CMC is administered.
 This does not preclude additional funding from other units or sources. - Administration-The CMC budget should be administered by the CMC director.